Malacath-92/Proxy-PDF-Maker/tutorials/AutoCutting/README.md

 ### Fine-tuning Alignment

-1. Click Render Document and look at the resultant PDF
+1. Click `Render PDF` and look at the resultant PDF
 2. Continue adjusting margins until the lines are perfectly aligned
 3. Save the final PDF